Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Case studies

-In conclusion, PSFA-EWC is capable of monitoring the sequential modes accurately and the fault is confirmed by $S^2$ statistic.
-The model is updated continually by consolidating new information while preserving the learned knowledge, thus avoiding the performance degradation for similar modes as before.
-RSFA is effective for dealing with slowly time-varying data and thus fails to track the dramatic changes on the entire dataset.
-Similar to PSFA-EWC, PCA-EWC enables to monitor the multiple modes based on a updated model for this case.
-IMPPCA and MCVA are capable of monitoring the learned modes.
-However, they require the number of modes is a prior before learning and local models are retrained when new modes arrive.
-In terms of detection accuracy, the model complexity and applications, PSFA-EWC is the most desirable among five typical methods.
+In conclusion, PSFA--EWC is capable of monitoring sequential modes accurately and the fault is confirmed by $S^2$ statistic.
+The model is updated continually by extracting new information while preserving the learned knowledge, thus avoiding performance degradation for similar modes as before.
+RSFA is effective to deal with slowly time-varying data and thus fails to track the dramatic changes on the entire dataset.
+Similar to PSFA--EWC, PCA--EWC enables to monitor the multiple modes based on a updated model for this case.
+IMPPCA and MCVA are able to monitor the learned modes.
+In terms of detection accuracy, the model complexity and applications, PSFA--EWC is the most desirable among five typical methods.